blockdeep/libro/src/low/Expose_Runtime_APIs_For_Key_Functionalities.md

 ## Description

+Runtime APIs in Substrate are a vital mechanism for exposing key runtime functionalities to external clients, such as frontend applications, wallets, or other off-chain systems.
+These APIs provide a way for external parties to interact with the blockchain, query on-chain data, and invoke runtime logic remotely, all while maintaining the security and integrity of the blockchain.

-Failing to expose essential functions via Runtime APIs limits access to valuable runtime data and functionalities for external clients.
-This restriction can prevent users and other clients from obtaining essential on-chain information.
+Failing to expose essential functions via Runtime APIs limits access to valuable runtime data, preventing users and clients from retrieving crucial on-chain information or interacting with the blockchain efficiently.
+By exposing necessary runtime functionalities, developers can enable richer, more interactive decentralized applications (dApps), fostering a more connected ecosystem.

 ## What should be avoided